Baltimore, MD Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across America to help you discover which Baltimore neighborhoods have embraced clean energy.
-Explore this interactive map to see how many of your neighbors have already made the switch to solar power!
+We’ve mapped every solar installation across Baltimore to help you explore the clean energy revolution in your community.
+Click any area to see how many neighbors have made the switch to solar power.

 Leasing Solar Panels